thanasisn/CM_21_GLB/README.md

 ## Developed in the Laboratory of Atmospheric Physics of Thessaloniki, Greece.

+This is a non real-time precessing procedure of the data of an CM-21 instrument, measuring the Global/Total whole sky Irradiance.

+Features:
 - Convert CM-21 instrument signal data to Global Irradiance.
 - Apply dark correction.
 - Clean data.